sreeramsunkara/TAS-Workshop-CAH/README.md

 cf push $user-chess
 ```

-- Once the `cf push` operation ends, you should see the a message similar to the one shown below:
+- Once the `cf push` operation ends, you should see a message similar to the one shown below:

 ```
 name:              user1-chess